hpc2n/intro-linux/docs/data.md

     rsync -a /path/to/localdir/ username@remote_host:destination_directory
     ```

-Much more information and examples in [the File transfer section](../../documentation/filesystems/#file__transfer).
+Much more information and examples can be found in the HPC2N documentation's <a href="https://docs.hpc2n.umu.se/documentation/filesystems/#file__transfer" target="_blank">File transfer section</a>.

-### Connecting with ssh
+## Connecting with ssh

 The <code>ssh</code> command is used for connecting to a remote computer.

 Some useful examples:

 !!!
-Example "Connecting to Kebnekaise"
+Example "Connecting to a compute cluster called Kebnekaise"

     ```bash
     ssh username@kebnekaise.hpc2n.umu.se